Notice board is in the main for messages from me to you when there is no other way to contact you.

 Done faithfully these lower back exercises will save you a lot of money, much pain and the possibility of serious disablement.
 Do them, even if you have never had a severe back problem.
 I do them myself every morning; I never miss.

-This next case from the clinic is quite strange.
+This next case from the clinic mentioned at notice board is quite strange.
 My last patient reported this evening that since starting chiropractic treatment for severe headaches from her temporomandibular jaw joint and lumbago that she has no more foot pain.

 She first came for treatment some two years ago, and for some reason she never reported, and I never asked about her feet.
 A runner, she had a long history of severe pain in the ankle area.